Sacramento Audubon Society

 4. Provide proactive leadership in the conservation of open space in the Sacramento region

-Sacramento Audubon's territory consists of many unique habitats, such as farmland and grassland, riparian corridors, and vernal pools that support birds and other wildlife.
+Sacramento Audubon's territory consists of many unique habitats, such as farmland, grassland, riparian corridors, and vernal pools that support birds and other wildlife.
 It is under constant development pressures that threaten its very existence.
-SAS works hard to make its public aware of these local resources in affiliation with other area conservation proponents.
+Sacramento Audubon Society works very hard to make its public aware of these local resources in affiliation with other area conservation proponents.
+Examples are below:

 2. Support of other birding organizations such as Friends of Swainson's Hawks, and Save Our Sandhill Cranes,